Did you know that you can also go directly from Secondary V to the University of Ottawa?

 3. Log into uoZone to track your status

-- You should receive an email acknowledging receipt of your application within two weeks of applying.
+- You should receive an email acknowledging receipt of your application within one week of applying.
 If you do not receive it within two weeks, email admissions@uOttawa.ca.

 - Be sure to save the acknowledgement of receipt email.
 It tells you how to log into the uoZone student portal to track the progress of your application.
 It also includes your student number, user ID and password.